Home DestinationsGermany 4 Days in Berlin Trip Report

 Evening

-By the time we left the pub it was getting dark, so we nosed around the Christmas Markets in Alexander Platz quickly, before catching the tube down to Schlesisches Tor for a bite to eat at Burgermeister, an old public toilet converted into a small burger bar.
+By the time we left the pub it was getting dark, so we nosed around the Christmas Markets in Alexander Platz.
+We then caught the tube down to Schlesisches Tor for a bite to eat at Burgermeister.
+This is an old public toilet converted into a small burger bar.
 A bit of novelty perhaps but the burger place is incredibly popular in Berlin and does very nice quality burgers too.

 IMG_0379IMG_0388